Knee pain Treatment

 Some minor knee injuries can be treated with home treatment options, including rest, ice and over-the-counter anti-inflammatory pills.
 But many cases of knee pain require medical assistance.

-At Muir Orthopaedic Specialists (MOS) we take a multi-faceted approach to treating knee conditions, injuries and the pain resulting from either.
-We provide all options and offer the least invasive option to treat each patient’s knee issue.
+At Muir Orthopaedic Specialists (MOS) we take a multi-faceted approach to treating knee conditions, injuries and the pain.
+Our award-winning Medical Doctors have been voted "Best Doctors" for numerous years and in 2020 Sequoia Surgery Center on Shadelands Drive in Walnut Creek was voted "Best Surgery Center In The East Bay".
+We are proud to be at the forefront of knowledge and expertise to offer the least invasive options to treat each patient’s knee issue.

 Common knee problems we treat that can cause knee pain: